 • Repair DNA

-The goal of this article isn’t to determine which methods is best, it is to share the facts that both modalities are different, and unique and both serve to achieve different results.
-Both have specific adaptations and benefits, and both should be included in your week training plan, regardless of the goal.
-Your motivation, and desire to workout is key so work within your current fitness levels and motivation to determine the best methods and frequency of each you really WANT to do.
+The goal of this article isn’t to determine which method is best, it is to share the facts that both modalities are different and unique, and both serve to achieve different results.
+Both have specific adaptations and benefits, and both should be included in your weekly training plan, regardless of the goal.
+Your motivation and desire to work out are key so work within your current fitness levels and motivation to determine the best methods and frequency of each you really WANT to do.

 Keep in mind also, that you need to ENJOY being active, this is the priority number what.
 What you enjoy will continue, and the ultimate objective is doing what you can be consistent with for a lifetime!